 Understanding ORP, and why it is used

-Oxidation reduction potential is widely used because it is practical, accurate, and allows us to electronically monitor what is going on in the water.
-While it does not measure amount of chlorine, it is a real-time reading of its performance.
+ORP is widely used because it is practical, usually accurate, and allows us to electronically monitor what is going on in the water.
+While it does not measure amount of chlorine, ORP is a real-time reading of chlorine's performance.
 Most operators agree that disinfection is what really matters, from a health perspective; amount of chlorine is not necessarily as important as its effectiveness.
 Ideally, we would have a minimal amount of chlorine that is super efficient, to accomplish more with less.